Germany–New Zealand relations: Embassy of Germany, Wellington

 The German Embassy in Wellington (German: Deutsche Botschaft Wellington) is Germany's diplomatic mission to New Zealand.
 It is located at 90–92 Hobson Street, Thorndon, Wellington, New Zealand.
 The German ambassador to New Zealand has been Stefan Krawielicki since 2019.

 Embassy of New Zealand, Berlin

 The Embassy of New Zealand in Berlin is the diplomatic representation of New Zealand in the Federal Republic of Germany.
-The building in which the embassy is located on the fourth floor can be found at Friedrichstrasse 60 (the name of the building is "Atrium") on the corner of Leipziger Strasse.
+The building in which the embassy is located on the fourth floor can be found at Friedrichstraße 60 (the name of the building is "Atrium") on the corner of Leipziger Straße.

 The embassy offers consular services for New Zealanders in Germany, Austria, Switzerland, Liechtenstein and the Czech Republic and is also the contact point for citizens from these countries in embassy matters.